ricco386/deploy-python-app-to-openshift/slides.md

 WSGI is implementation-neutral interface between web servers and web applications or frameworks to promote common ground for portable web application development.

-* Prakticka ukazka v terminaly, Spravit Django projekt
+* Praktická ukážka v terminály, ako spraviť Django projekt
-* Project vs. app
+* Vysvetliť project vs. app
-* virtual envs, compare to container
+* virtual envs, porovnať s kontajnerom, vysvetliť rozdiel
+* TODO: Odkaz na meetup!

 ---

 # How to deploy app in OpenShift

-1. Build the application from source code
+1. Build the application from source code via S2I
 2. Build the application from source code and a Dockerfile
 3. Build the application from a container image